2nd Lt. William Woodgate Read

 On December 8, 1941, Bill lived through the Japanese attack on Clark Field.
 The attack took place just ten hours after Pearl Harbor the Japanese attack on Pearl Harbor.

 That morning, the tankers were ordered to the perimeter of the airfield to guard against Japanese paratroopers.
 All morning long, the sky was filled with American planes.
-At noon, every plane landed and the pilots went to lunch.
+At noon, every plane landed and were parked in a straight line in front of the mess hall.
+After landing, the pilots went to lunch.

 The tankers opened fire.
 According to members of the company, the battle was one of gun fire flashes, screams, and confusion.
 When A Company ceased fire, they had wiped out the entire bicycle and Bill's tank was serving as a rear guard when it came under enemy fire by Japanese mortars.
 One of the enemy battalion.
 In addition, they had wiped out Japanese tanks that were following the battalion.

 The next morning, Bill's tank was serving as a rear guard, in a dry rice paddy, when it came under enemy fire by Japanese mortars.
 One of the enemy rounds hit his half-track knocking it out.
-After escaping the half-track, Bill was standing on the front of the ot it, attempting to free his tank crew.
+After escaping the half-track, Bill stood in front of the half-track and attempted to free his tank crew from the cab.
 A second round hit the half-track, directly below where he was standing blowing off his legs at the knees, and leaving him mortally wounded.
 The other members of his crew carried Bill from the half-track and laid him under a bridge.
 Bill would not allow himself to be evacuated since their were other wounded soldiers.
 He insisted that these men be taken first.

 Pvt.
 Jack Bruce went for help, but when he did not return quickly, Pvt.
 Eugene Greenfield went to find help in an attempt to save Bill's life.
 Staying with Bill was Pvt.
 Ray Underwood.
 As Bill lay dying, Underwood cradled him in his arms.
 Underwood would later receive a commendation for his actions while he was a Prisoner of War.